yugabyte/yugabyte-db/docs/content/latest/manage/diagnostics-reporting.md

 showAsideToc: true
 ---

-The [YB-Master](../../reference/configuration/yb-master/) and [YB-TServer](../../reference/configuration/yb-tserver/) nodes report cluster diagnostics to Yugabyte's diagnostics service every time a new cluster gets created and every hour thereafter.
+The [YB-Master](../../reference/configuration/yb-master/) and [YB-TServer](../../reference/configuration/yb-tserver/) nodes report cluster diagnostics to the YugabyteDB diagnostics service every time a new cluster gets created and every hour thereafter.
 User data stored in YugabyteDB as well as any personally identifiable information regarding the user is never collected or reported.

 ## Data collected